future-architect/awsmfa/README.md

 	Session expiration duration secounds (default `43200`)

 --serial-number string
-	AWS serial number. `--serial-number` or `--account-id` and `--role` are required
+	AWS serial number. `--serial-number` is required

---account-id string
-	AWS account

---role string
-	AWS role

 --token-code string
-	Device token codes issued by the MFA
+	Device token codes issued by the MFA. `--token-code` option or `token-code` is required

 --quiet bool
-	if enabled, log is not printed in the console
+	if enabled, log is not printed in the console. (default `false`)
 ```

 ### Example